Welcome to the Spanish department...cómo estás? Hola, qué hay?

 Film showings at the Consejeria de Educación in London

-In addition, students' work has been entered for a number of national competitions like: La rute Quetzal and Canning House Essay.
-In recent years, students of Spanish have participated in the Trinity College Cambridge Linguistics Essay prize and Creativo essay competition at the University of Portsmouth.
+In addition, students’ work has been entered for a number of national competitions like: La rute Quetzal and Canning House Essay.
+In recent years, students of Spanish have participated in the Trinity College Cambridge Linguistics Essay prize, Creativo essay competition at the University of Portsmouth or the Spanish Flash Fiction Competition at the Faculty of Medieval and Modern Languages of Oxford University.